Bhagavad Gita Chapter 8 Verse 13 Meaning

 What is the main idea of Bhagavad Gita 8.13?

+The Gita addresses the imperishable with characteristic directness here.
 Uttering the one-syllabled Om, the Brahman, and remembering Me, he who departs, leaving the body, attains the Supreme Goal.
-This verse emphasizes death with clarity and purpose.
+Within the broader arc of Chapter 8, this verse builds on Krishna's systematic exposition of...

 How can I apply Bhagavad Gita 8.13 in daily life?